imaginedelements/heather-turano-coaching/src/pages/blog/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 An acknowledgement mantra could sound something like this:

 "Hey feelings.
 I see you.
 You are real.
-How can I be of service to you today?"
+How can I be** of service** to you today?"

 ## 2. List the facts  (why and what to do different)

 After telling your feel that "you see it".
-You have to break down the **WAY.**
+You have to break down the **WHY.**

 > Why do I think I feel like crap?
 Well, because I didn't sleep well.
 >